Subtropics: Humid subtropical climate

 The humid subtropical climate is a subtropical climate type characterized by hot, humid summers and generally mild winters.
-This climate can be found in Northern Vietnam (including Hanoi), eastern Australia, southern and southeast China, southern Japan, the deep southeastern United States, and southeast South America area.
+This climate can be found in northern Middle East, northern South Asia, Northern Vietnam, eastern Australia, southern and southeastern China, southern and central Japan, the deep southeastern United States, southeastern South America, and the tip of southeastern Africa.

 In most humid subtropical climates, summer is the wettest season.
 In summer, the subtropical high pressure cells provide a sultry southernly flow of tropical air with high dew points, and frequent (but brief) convective showers are common.
 With decreasing latitude most humid subtropical climates typically have drier winters and wetter summers, however some sectors with this climate see a more even rhythm of seasonal rainfall.
 Tropical lows and weakening tropical storms often contribute to seasonal rainfall in most humid subtropical climates.
-In the cool season (winter) the subtropical highs retreat, and the humid subtropics are more influenced by the westerlies and the fronts and storms that move with them.
+In the cool season (winter) when the subtropical highs retreat, the humid subtropics are more influenced by the westerlies and the fronts and storms that move with them.

+Subtropical highland climate

+The Subtropical highland climate is a climate variant often grouped together with oceanic climates found in some mountainous areas of either the subtropics or tropics.
+It has characteristically mild temperatures year-round, featuring the four seasons in the subtropics and no marked seasons in the tropics, the latter usually remaining mild to cool through most of the year.
+Subtropical highland climates under the Cfb classification usually have rainfall spread relatively evenly in all months of the year similar to most oceanic climates while climates under the Cwb classification have significant monsoon influence, usually having dry winters and wet summers.

 Mediterranean climate

 The Mediterranean climate regime resembles the climate of the lands in the Mediterranean Basin, parts of lower West Coast of the United States, parts of Western and South Australia, in southwestern South Africa and in parts of central Chile.
 The climate is characterized by hot dry summers and cooler winters with rainfall.
 In Europe, the northernmost mediterranean climates are found along the Italian Riviera, at 44° latitude.
-Parts of southwestern Australia around Perth have a Mediterranean climate as do areas around coastal South Africa.